Why Natural Mattresses and Tatami Mats Sometimes Smell at First

 Cotton-core mattresses: what causes that “cotton” smell

-• Natural waxes and plant compounds that remain in cotton fiber
+- Natural waxes and plant compounds that remain in unbleached fiber

 Some people describe it as clean and “plant-like,” while others interpret it as sharp, dusty, or stale.
 Sensitivity varies.
 If you’re comparing builds (cotton-only vs. cotton-and-wool vs. cotton with latex or foam), you’ll usually see the widest range of first-week scent reports in our mattress lineup, simply because each layer has its own natural signature.